jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

    The __vi editor__ has 3 modes.

-  *  COMMAND mode used to positon the cursor
+  *  COMMAND mode used to position the cursor
   *  INSERT mode used to insert/delete text
   *  EX mode used to issue commands that edit lines and change the display of the vi editor.